wmde/.github/profile/README.md

 ### Technical Wishes

-A dedicated team that builds new and improved features for the MediaWiki community (our code is hosted on [GitLab](https://gitlab.com/wmde) and Gerrit).
+A dedicated team that builds new and improved features for the MediaWiki community.
+Our code is hosted on [GitLab](https://gitlab.com/wmde) and Gerrit.
 See [our page on Meta-Wiki](https://meta.wikimedia.org/wiki/WMDE_Technical_Wishes).

 ## Our movement

-The Wikimedia movement is the global community of contributors to the Wikimedia projects, including Wikipedia, Wikidata and so many others.
-There are global chapters all over the world that maintain the projects for their communities and create software and tools for all to benefit from.
-For those looking to learn more about software at the Wikimedia movement, please see the [Wikimedia Foundation](https://github.com/wikimedia) and [Wikidata](https://github.com/Wikidata) GitHub organizations.
+The Wikimedia Movement is a global community of contributors to the Wikimedia projects, including Wikipedia, Wikidata and many others.
+There are chapters across the world that maintain the projects for their communities and create software and tools for all to benefit from.
+For those looking to learn more about software in the Wikimedia movement, please see the [Wikimedia Foundation](https://github.com/wikimedia) and [Wikidata](https://github.com/Wikidata) GitHub organizations.